How to Make your Business More Sustainable

 Tip: The intermittency of renewable energy generation makes battery storage a particularly exciting prospect.
 While costs make battery storage commercially impractical for many at present, the fast falling cost of manufacture will make both EVs and fixed storage batteries viable for many through the early 2020s.

-Tip: While not a controllable factor for many businesses, our diets have a significant impact on our carbon footprint.
-Plant-based foodstuffs require far fewer resources in their production and are therefore more sustainable.
+Tip: While not a controllable factor for many business owners, our diets have a significant impact on our carbon footprint.
+Plant-based foodstuffs require far fewer resources in their production and are therefore more environmentally sustainable.